Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Preliminaries

 \subsection{Admissible Polish spaces of Borel probability measures}

-In this section we consider a tractable class of spaces of Borel probability measures on $\R^{m}$, which serve as part of the domain of the drift and the diffusion coefficient of the McKean-Vlasov equation~\eqref{eq:McKean-Vlasov}.
+We consider a tractable class of spaces of Borel probability measures on $\R^{m}$, which serve as part of the domain of the random drift and diffusion coefficients of the McKean-Vlasov equation~\eqref{eq:McKean-Vlasov}.